 Accessibility

 Powerpoint has a built-in accessibility checker.
-A three minute video from Jisc TechDIS explains how to use this.
+This five minute video explains how to use it.